September Birthstone: Sapphire

 Symbolism Wisdom, Virtue, and Good Fortune

-Origins Found in several countries, including Myanmar, Kashmir, Sri Lanka, Madagascar, and Australia
+Origins Found in various countries that comprise Myanmar, Kashmir, Sri Lanka, Madagascar, and Australia

-Physical Properties Rates 9 on the Mohs scale, second in hardness only to diamond
+Physical Properties Ranks 9 on the Mohs scale, second only to diamond when talking about hardness

-Care and Maintenance Can be cleaned with warm soapy water and a soft brush, avoid exposure to harsh chemicals
+Care and Maintenance Clean by warm soapy water and mild soft brush, avoid chemicals

-Psychological and Emotional Significance Believed to promote mental clarity, emotional balance, and spiritual insight
+Psychological and Emotional Significance Helps for mental clarity, spiritual insight, and emotional balancing

-Choosing a Birthstone Sapphires are the perfect choice for those seeking wisdom, virtue, and good fortune in their lives
+Choosing a Birthstone Sapphire is considered to be the birthstone for those who would like to ensure wisdom, virtue, and good fortune in their life

 Origin and History of Sapphire

-Historically, sapphires have been treasured since 800 BC, with rulers of ancient Persia believing the sky got its blue color from a sapphire’s reflection.
-Some of the world’s best sapphires come from the mines of Kashmir, Myanmar, Sri Lanka, and Madagascar.
+Historically, sapphires have been held high as the 800 BC when the rulers of ancient Persia believed that a sapphire reflected a piece of the sky and got its ethereal blue hue.
+The most coveted sapphires on the earth come from the mines of Kashmir, Myanmar, Sri Lanka, and Madagascar.

 The Mythology and Symbolism of Sapphire

-In various cultures, it has been used as protection from envy and harm.
-During the Middle Ages, it was believed that a sapphire’s color would fade if worn by an impure or dishonest person – making it a gemstone closely tied to integrity.
+The sapphire, in varied cultures, was regarded to be of a protective nature from envy and from harm.
+Also during the medieval ages, it was believed that a sapphire’s color would fade if this had ever come into contact with an impure or dishonest person – one may refer to it as a gemstone fitting integrity.

 Blue Sapphire Birthstone